Mohanavadivel-git/caasworkshop/lesson3.1.md

 $ vagrant up
 ```

-2. SSH into the VM and select the springboot-hello-world project.
+2. SSH into the VM and select the `my-namespace` project.

 ```bash
 # SSH into the VM